jaumlrc/ProphET/README.md

 ------
 <h4>Instalation:</h4>

-To install ProphET or to update ProphET phage database execute the following command from ProphET home directory:
+To either install ProphET or to update ProphET bacteriophage database please execute the following command from ProphET home directory:
 ```
 $ ./INSTALL.pl
 ```